bariiss/cilium-homelab/README.md

    make create-cluster
    ```

-   This creates a Talos cluster with 1 control plane node and 1 worker node (default configuration).
+   This creates a Talos cluster using QEMU with ARM64 architecture.
+Nodes will get IPs from your router's DHCP (192.168.22.x/24).

-2. **Deploy Cilium and core components:**
+2. **Deploy components in two phases:**

    ```bash
    make deploy
    ```

-   This installs Cilium CNI, Hubble, Gateway API CRDs, and metrics server.
+   This deploys in two phases:
+   - **Phase 1**: Core components (Gateway API CRDs, metrics-server, ingress-nginx, Cilium)
+   - **Phase 2**: Cilium custom resources (IP pools, L2 announcements)

+   After deployment, ingress-nginx will be accessible at **192.168.50.199** via L2 announcements.

 3. **Verify the installation:**